 2. Suffer Insomnia.

 If you’ve ever stayed up for 48 hours (as an adult) then you know that the lack of sleep can cause irritability, slow motor skills, drowsiness (of course), paranoia, altered judgment and a manner of other things.
-If you have a lack of judgement, you shouldn’t be carrying concealed.
+If you have a lack of judgment, you shouldn’t be carrying concealed.

 I mean this one is beat into the dirt, but it’s definitely on this list.
 It’s the law.
-But like I’ve already said, anything that impairs with your judgement should be mixed with carrying a concealed handgun.
+But like I’ve already said, anything that impairs with your judgment should be mixed with carrying a concealed handgun.
 It’s a trade-off; if you want to drink, don’t be a concealed carrier.
 If you’re carrying, don’t drink.
 There’s the risk.
 But you shouldn’t risk your life or the life of others by drinking and assessing a situation incorrectly.

 4. Dabble with Drugs.

-Schedule I drugs are what I’m talking about—meth, cocaine, heroin, marijuana, etc. I understand that marijuana is starting to move out of that circle at the state level, but it effects motor skills, reaction times, and in some people judgement.
+Schedule I drugs are what I’m talking about—meth, cocaine, heroin, marijuana, etc. I understand that marijuana is starting to move out of that circle at the state level, but it affects motor skills, reaction times, and in some people judgment.
 It’s on the form when you purchase a firearm.
 If you have a legitimate medical need to use marijuana, be mindful.
 If you need to defend yourself, the effects of marijuana are notorious for making its users docile.

 5. Deal with Severe Emotional Distress.

 At the time I hadn’t got my concealed carry license yet, but I received it towards the end of dealing with that stress.
 I didn’t carry my concealed carry weapon (CCW) until I had received some counsel and dealt with my problems.
 We all go through periods of our lives like that.
-However, don’t add the responsibility of carry a firearm under those physical and emotional stress.
+However, don’t add the responsibility of carrying a firearm under those physical and emotional stress.
 Take the time to get yourself better.